hm-lang/core/proposals/README.md

 to the current directory, e.g., `\/../subdirectory_in_parent_directory/other/file`.
 Note that we don't include the `.hm` extension on the final file, and we allow underscores in file and directory names.
+TODO: we can probably alias `.hm` imports into their non-`.hm` version.

 For example, suppose we have two files, `vector2.hm` and `main.hm` in the same directory.
 Each of these is considered a module, and we can use backslashes